Written by Sheldon Charron

 Between that and all the legal fees over the years, my dad ended up completely ruined financially.
 It got so bad that he ended up living in that old CATSASS® Fishing Lures school bus.
 He parked it outside my grandma’s house to get electricity, cooked on a propane stove, and installed a tin wood stove with a chimney punched through the side so he could burn firewood during winters that could exceed -50f.
 He lived like that for years.

 At 16 years old, I moved out on my own and worked three part time jobs while trying to finish high school.
-I lost the apartment at one point and spent a winter living in my rusted out Toyota 1/4 ton pickup truck.
-I always said it had “Flinstone brakes” because you could see the floorboards were so rusted out you could see the ground outside and the brake pedal was about as effective as just sticking your feet through the floor like in the show.
+I lost the apartment at one point and spent a winter living in my rusted out 1974 Toyota 1/4 ton pickup truck.
+I always said it had “Flinstone brakes” because the floorboards were so rusted out you could see the ground outside and the brake pedal was about as effective as just sticking your feet through the floor like in the show.
 Finding places to park at night without getting hassled by police was tough, and then I’d have to leave the truck running all night with the heater on full blast just to keep from freezing.
 The exhaust leaked in through the cab, so plugging the holes wasn’t an option.
 I needed ventilation so I didn’t die in my sleep, and would usually crack a window anyway.
-I struggled to keep gas in the tank and I’m ashamed to admit that siphoned a lot of gas in the middle of the night in order to survive.
+I struggled to keep gas in the tank and I’m ashamed to admit that I siphoned gas in the middle of the night at times in order to survive.

 I went to school as early as possible to “play sports” in the morning, but it was really to warm up and shower.
 I participated in every extra curricular I could in order to stay at the school as long as possible.
 At least when I wasn’t working.
 I fell asleep during class a LOT.
 Sea Cadets was another activity that I participated in.
 It gave me a place to go, they fed us, trained us, and on many weekends and summers, we were paid to train.
 My first time on a plane was getting flown to the west coast in a Hercules aircraft to train for a long weekend.